sas

 Detailed Description

-This header contains lightweight, frequently used numeric helpers such as incremental mean computation, vector/matrix concatenation, block-diagonal assembly and vector splitting utilities.
+This header contains lightweight, frequently used functions such as incremental mean computation, vector/matrix concatenation, block-diagonal assembly and vector splitting utilities.
 These utilities are intended to be header-only and efficient for use in real-time control loops.

 Function Documentation